 QUESTION: How to you clean them?

-ANSWER: I used a Norwex Microfiber mop.
-I just use hot water, as the microfiber picks up dirt and grime without the need for soaps or chemicals.
-When I went to look up the info on their site, to make sure I told you correctly, they also said this:
+ANSWER: I use hot water and a microfiber mop that picks up dirt and grime without the need for soaps or chemicals.
+When I went to look up the info on their site, it states this:

 Typically, we recommend plain water and a damp microfiber mop to clean our floors.
 If a cleaner is used, we recommend Bona Hard Surface Floor Cleaner.
 It is important that only a PH Neutral cleaner is used on Stoneform.
 Using cleaners that are not PH Neutral results in an unwanted residue that attracts dirt and dust and causes a haze on the finish of Stoneform.